Alexandra Park, Toronto: Housing

-After a long period of community consultation, The Toronto Community Housing Corporation has completed plans for a major revitalization of Atkinson Co-op and surrounding areas of Alexandra Park.
+After a long period of community consultation, The Toronto Community Housing Corporation (TCHC) has completed plans for a major revitalization of Atkinson Co-op and surrounding areas of Alexandra Park.
 TCHC submitted Official Plan Amendment and Rezoning applications on March 11, 2011 and held a community meeting on June 27, 2011 to present the plan to local residents.
 The plan envisages major changes to the neighborhood, phased in over a 15-year period.
 Several streets that were closed off when the complex was first constructed will be reopened.
 333 townhouses and apartments will be demolished and replaced, while 473 units in the towers at 20 Vanauley Street, 91 Augusta Street and 71 Augusta Square will be renovated.
 1540 units of market condominiums and townhouses will be added, with retail units on the south side of Dundas Street West.
 New public parks and private amenity spaces will also be added.

 Culture and recreation

 Theatre Passe Muraille is located in the neighbourhood.
 The City of Toronto operates Alexandra Park swimming pool while the Scadding Court Community Centre and the Charles R. Sanderson Memorial Branch of the Toronto Public Library share a building on the grounds of Alexandra Park, part of Toronto's municipal park system.
 Scadding Court is also home to Alexandra Park Neighbourhood Learning Centre, an adult literacy program that offers Literacy Basic Skills (LBS) and Academic and Career Entrance (ACE) courses.
 Alexandra Park also offers an outdoor skating rink in the winter, that is converted to a skateboard park in the summer.
 The skateboard park is nicknamed Dunbat Skate Park, referencing its location at the corner of Dundas Street West and Bathurst Street.

 The Theatre Passe Muraille theatre company is based in Alexandra Park.